wp-plugins/threewp-broadcast/README.md

 threewp_broadcast
 =================

-ThreeWP Broadcast plugin for Wordpress
+ThreeWP Broadcast plugin for Wordpress.

-After cloning the repo, do this:

-	git submodule init
-	git submodule update
+Use `composer update` to fetch the Plainview SDK dependancy.